Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 If you already have a policy, review it carefully.
 Many homeowners don't realize their policy contains a polybutylene exclusion until after they file a water damage claim.

-Selling a Home With Polybutylene Pipes
+Selling a Home With Polybutylene Pipes in 2026

 Selling a house with polybutylene pipes is difficult, but it's done every day.
 The main challenges are:

-• Buyer reluctance — Many buyers, their real estate agents, and their lenders are aware of the insurance problems and will either walk away or demand a price reduction.
+• Buyer reluctance: Many buyers, their real estate agents, and their lenders are aware of the insurance problems and will either walk away or demand a price reduction.

-• Financing complications — Some mortgage lenders and loan programs may flag homes with polybutylene pipes, especially if an inspector notes their presence.
+• Financing complications: Some mortgage lenders and loan programs may flag homes with polybutylene pipes, especially if an inspector notes their presence.

 The most effective strategy for sellers is to complete the repipe before listing.
 Homes with newly repiped plumbing typically sell faster and at higher prices, and the investment often returns more than its cost in the final sale price.

-The Polybutylene Pipe Lawsuit
+The Polybutylene Pipe Lawsuit (And Why You Can't Join It Today)

 A related case, Spencer v.
-Shell Oil Co., provided an additional $120 million for homeowners with PB pipes and DuPont acetal fittings — even in cases where no leaks had yet occurred.
+Shell Oil Co., provided an additional $120 million for homeowners with PB pipes and DuPont acetal fittings, even in cases where no leaks had yet occurred.

 Pincher's Pro Tip

 Get multiple quotes.
 Repiping costs vary significantly between plumbers.
-Obtain at least 3 quotes from licensed plumbers in your area, and ask specifically whether the quote includes drywall repair and cleanup — some contractors price these separately.
+Obtain at least 3 quotes from licensed plumbers in your area, and ask specifically whether the quote includes drywall repair and cleanup.
+Some contractors price these separately.

 Find Trusted & Licensed Plumbers in Ohio